 Rami graduated from Massey University, where he was working on producing and analysing transgenic fruit flies (Drosophila melanogaster) for pest control and basic research purposes.
 Rami's main research interests are in investigating and developing novel genetic techniques for pest control.

 Rami's research is a collaboration between the Gemmell lab, the Dearden lab in the Biochemistry Department of the University of Otago, and the School of Biological Sciences at Monash University in Victoria, Australia.
-Rami is supervised by Professor Neil Gemmell and co-supervised by Professor Peter Dearden (Biochemistry Department) and Dr Dan Tompkins.
+Rami is supervised by Professor Neil Gemmell and co-supervised by Professor Peter Dearden (Biochemistry Department) and Professor Dan Tomkins (Predator Free 2015 Ltd).

 Moore, S. A., Ferhatoglu, Y., Jia, Y., Al-Jiab, R. and Scott, M. J. (2010).
 Structural and biochemical studies on the chromo-barrel domain of male specific lethal 3 (msl3) reveal a binding preference for mono- or dimethyllysine 20 on histone h4.
 Journal of Biological Biochemistry, 285 (52): p.
 40879. doi:10.1074/jbc.M110.134312